Longhorn-Riichi/longhornriichi.com/ronhorn.md

 ## Injustice Judge Commands

 #### `/injustice link [player]`
-Analyzes your [Mahjong Soul] or [Tenhou] game to find instances of "mahjong injustice" for a given player.
-"Mahjong injustice" is when the bot finds perceived unluckiness.
+Analyzes your [Mahjong Soul] or [Tenhou] game log to find instances of *mahjong injustice* for a given player. *Mahjong injustice* is when the bot finds perceived unluckiness.

 Detailed documentation can be found [here](https://github.com/Longhorn-Riichi/InjusticeJudge#injusticejudge).

 ![`/injustice` command example](https://res.cloudinary.com/djvg6ubiy/image/upload/v1695713305/Ronhorn/injustice_wxvqhi.png)

 #### `/skill link`
-Analyzes your [Mahjong Soul] or [Tenhou] game to find instances of "mahjong skill" got all players.
-"Mahjong skill" is when the bot finds perceived luckiness.
+Analyzes your [Mahjong Soul] or [Tenhou] game log to find instances of *mahjong skill* for all players. *Mahjong skill* is when the bot finds perceived luckiness.

 Detailed documentation can be found [here](https://github.com/Longhorn-Riichi/InjusticeJudge#skills).